 You’ll need your product owner for this.
 Ask them to give each user story a value that represents its impact to the stakeholders.
 You can enumerate this with an actual dollar amount or some arbitrary number.
 At the end of each sprint, you’ll have a number that can tell you how much value you’ve delivered to your customers through the eyes of the product owner.

 This metric does not measure performance, instead, it measures impact.
 Ideally, your product owner will prioritize higher value items towards the top of the backlog and thus each sprint will deliver the maximum value possible.
 If you’re working on a finite project with a definite end in sight, your sprints will start out very high value and gradually trend towards delivering less and less value as you get deeper into the backlog.
-At some point, the cost of development will eclipse the potential value of running another sprint, that’s typically a good time for the team to switch to a new product.

 On Time Delivery